jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 (or these dependencies are slow to fix issues and update their dependencies, etc.).
 Overall,
-788 component versions had no path forward at the time they were found to be vulnerable.Breaking Changes: A component has breaking changes if an update to that component changes public APIs in a manner that would cause either builds to break or runtime errors.
+788 component versions had no path forward at the time they were found to be vulnerable.

+⊲Breaking Changes: A component has breaking changes if an update to that component changes public APIs in a manner that would cause either builds to break or runtime errors.
 Overall, 1,116